Concepts¶

 Structural Coverage: Estimates how much of a program’s structure is “covered” by a test suite.

-Profunctors operate outside the main three-generator lattice but provide essential signals for agent workflows, such as detecting if a refactor was purely cosmetic or structurally significant.
+Profunctors operate outside the main four-generator lattice but provide essential signals for agent workflows, such as detecting if a refactor was purely cosmetic or structurally significant.

 User Preferences and the Relaxation Walk¶